 What is buffalo dip made of?

-- You can use this all-purpose ground beef seasoning recipe to make the seasoning or use any ground beef seasoning you like.
+- You can use this ground beef seasoning recipe to make the seasoning or use any ground beef seasoning you like.

 - Please use only full-fat cream cheese, cheddar cheese and sour cream for this recipe.
 Low- and reduced-fat products won’t melt properly and may separate during baking.